Brajbhan108/Time-Based-Sales-Patterns-Power-bi/README.md

 Marketing: Focus marketing efforts around December and other high-sales times.
 Top Products and Regions: Promote top-selling products and target important customers in the best-performing areas.

+### Note: Spelling corrections and summary assistance were provided by an AI tool.